aambrioso1/Natural_Language_Understanding/README.md

 ### Notes on ["Can Language Models learn from explanations in context?"](https://arxiv.org/pdf/2204.02329.pdf)

 This first paper on the Gwern's inner-monologue list.
-Here is a quote that describes there area of study the paper seeks to advance.
+Here is a quote that describes the area of study the paper seeks to advance.

 "A new paradigm has emerged in natural language processing: few-shot prompting of large language models.
 Such models appear to exhibit some in-context learning abilities, such that they can infer how to perform a new language task few-shot from a few examples of input and output pairs within the model’s context window, but without training."